p--q/TCU/README.md

 2017-9-24 version 0.9.2 Fixed a serious bug.
 The output of the services were missing.

+2017-9-24 version 0.9.3 Fixed a bug.
+Default Ignored Interfaces were not used.

 ## Tools

 This repository is Eclipse's PyDev project.